H8

 Airwell Low Pressure Protection / Refrigerant Undercharge

-Indoor unit shows H8; unit may stop; sometimes associated with low-pressure or refrigerant issues.
+The indoor unit shows H8; the unit may stop; this is sometimes associated with low-pressure or refrigerant issues.

 Advertisements